ferrarimarco/open-development-environment-devbox/README.md

 ### Manual Downloads

 Due to licensing reasons, we cannot include the SQL Developer setup package.
-Download it manually from [Oracle Website](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) and place it in `provisioning/downloads/sqldeveloper-no-jre.zip`
+Download it manually from [Oracle Website](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) and place it in `provisioning/downloads/` and update `sql_developer_path` value in the `variables` section of the [`template`](ubuntu.json) (or provide your own `variables` file).